Slavery during the American Civil War: Resistance

 Estimates of the number of runaways during the war vary.
 Secretary of War William Seward estimated that the Union Army seized about 200,000 slaves, while historians of estimated figures from 500,000 to 1,000,000.
 Slaves often disguised their feelings from their masters, wishing to appear loyal but watching and waiting for a chance to at freedom.
 Some slaves were willing to risk their lives and families, while others were not.
 Many and perhaps most slaves were governable during the war, especially in the early years.
 Escaping slaves who were caught on their way to freedom were usually very harshly dealt with and frequently executed.

 Confederates emphasized negative aspects of the transition from slavery to freedom in discussions with their slaves and in letters and conversations during the period.
 Letters from captured Confederate soldiers noted the poor housing conditions and dress of freedmen they saw in Union held cities.
 Indeed, disease and lack of medical care were major issues in Federal camps set up for the freedmen, and some former slaves were sent to local planters where conditions were better.
 In Federal hands, there were cases of rape and other brutalities, and there were social and labor issues among the freedpeople.
 For instance, looking for work, in some cases, female slaves turned to prostitution.

 In spite of evidence of the desire of slaves to be free, the "loyal slave" fixed itself in the consciousness of many white southerners during and after the war.
 This image had some grounding in fact, and examples of a personal bond, sense of duty, or other calculations leading slaves to remain loyal exist.
 There are also examples of slaves who served as masters serving in the Confederate Army, protecting women and children from assault by federal troops, or assisting aging or wounded masters when escape was possible.

+Military intelligence

+Former slaves were a valuable source of intelligence for the U.S. military during the war.
+As one history of Louisiana during the war put it, "The slave did not ordinarily warn of major troop movements, reveal strategic plans, or otherwise influence command decisions.
+On the other hand, he could be depended upon to tell, if he knew, where the nearest Confederate soldiers were, when a retreating force had passed down the road, and where goods subject to legal confiscation or illegal liberation were to be found."
+It was a former slave who advised U.S. Grant to use the excellent boat landing at Bruinsburg to debark his army in advance of what became the siege of Vicksburg.
+Similarly, two of the four separate people who informed U.S. cavalry officers that John Hunt Morgan was sleeping over in Greeneville, Tennessee—information that led to Morgan's being shot in the neck by a private—were black.